Your Cart

 Added to cart

 Our plan with this eBook is to teach you how to use the gear you already have much more effectively.
-Your camera can still take the same pictures today as when you bought it.
+Your camera can still take the same pictures today as you bought it.

 We keep the jargon lite and explain it when we use it

 We know how confusing photography and technical jargon are for the average camera and software user.
-We make learning more natural for you by using simple language and breaking everything down into bite-sized chunks.
+We make learning more natural by using simple language and breaking everything down into bite-sized chunks.
 We regularly repeat critical concepts so you can take them all in, little by little.

-CONTENT
+EBOOK CONTENT

 Composition Tips